-The first option listed the Level Calibration Menu is 'Auto Calibration'.
+The first option listed in the Level Calibration Menu is 'Auto Calibration'.
 To use the automatic calibration method, position the machine so it is level (within 0.5°) and press the Auto Calibration Button.
 If calibration is successful, the message: 'Roll Offset set Successfully' will be displayed in the Notification Bar at the bottom of the screen, and the values for Pitch and Roll should display as 0.0° on the Home Screen.
-If calibration has failed, or if the level transducer has been disabled, the message: 'Level Transducer is Disabled' will be shown instead to indicate the problem.
+If calibration has failed, or if the level transducer has been disabled, the message: 'Level Transducer is Disabled' will be shown instead to indicate the problem

-NOTE: If at any point, the machine breaches the limits set for the level (either pitch or roll) the system will enter an alarm state, and the load indication will only show the weight on the line alone, without accounting for angle limits.
+NOTE: If at any point, the machine is positioned more than 5.0° out of level (either pitch or roll) the system will enter an alarm state, and the load indication will only show the weight on the line alone, without accounting for angle limits.
+(Pipelayer only)